carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 A few (more twarc2 plugins)[https://twarc-project.readthedocs.io/en/latest/plugins/]
 area available.

+First you need to `pip install` in BASH

+!pip install twarc-hashtags
+!pip install twarc-network

+Run them both.

+We see the hashtag we search for first (we'd better), and we see a lot of dogs and japanese cropping up.
+In case you didn't know it, Internet cats are huge in Japan.

+# Challenge: look for surprising and anticipated hashtags
+in a couple of other datasets that we have.

+## Interpreting the network results
+The built-in web viewer ain't so hot. download that html file to view the network on your own computer.
+Chromre works ok, and let's a see both how a corporate entity (litter box stuff) shows up, and that a big sub-network exists nearby, but separate from, the @catsofinstagram twitter account.

+*image goes here

 ### twarc1 utilities
 we may ditch these

 Back in Episode 1, we mentioned something referred to as 'utilities'.
 Now, we'll take a closer look at what those